Tejeshyewale/Cafe_Menu_app/README.md

 2)
 then these above process is one again ask user About Any Other order then it will show Total Cost it is connected to Tkinter GUI Python

+#Instruction for the contributing
+-did not change the code language
+-only valid code can merge